What are Bulimia, Anorexia, & Eating Disorders?

 The goal for a person in therapy for an eating disorder is to be able to live a relatively normal life, free from their obsession with food and their bodies.
 In our society, it’s impossible for these concerns to go away completely, but when a person with an eating disorder can develop a healthy relationship with food, they are succeeding at their treatment.

 Another important goal is self-acceptance, rather than self-hatred and judging yourself in an excessively harsh way.
 Through therapy, a person with an eating disorder can learn to change their thoughts and behaviors over time.

 Methods Typically Used in Therapy for Eating Disorders

+A wide number of treatments can be used to treat eating disorders.
 The severity of the patient’s condition and the patient’s desire to deal with the issue are the primary factors in determining the method.
-Often times, the therapist will use some form of accountability whether in single or group sessions to ensure that healthy habits are being implemented.
+Often, an eating disorder therapist will use some form of accountability whether in single or group sessions to ensure that healthy habits are being implemented.
 In situations where health changes needed to be incorporated, the therapist will also help to develop a plan for the patient to use.

 Another commonly-used type of therapy for treating eating disorders is cognitive behavioral therapy (CBT).
 CBT involves teaching a person to notice their negative or distorted thoughts and self-talk.
 In learning to catch your destructive thoughts, you will then learn strategies for challenging and changing them.
 This does not mean putting an unnecessarily positive view onto your life but instead aims to teach people to see themselves more realistically.